ballerburg9005/godot-metadata-inspector/README.md

 - keyboard-only redy shortcuts
 - it will probably bug out on non-string keys in dictionaries and delete all your stuff!

+- update metadata at runtime (while game is running)

 BUGS
 ----
 - vbox suddenly disappeared for seriously no reason and totally impossible by code 2020-05-15